paul-wolf/strgen/README.md

 Generate randomized strings of characters using a template.

-This Python module enables a user to generate test data, unique ids, passwords, vouchers or other randomized data very quickly using a template language.
+Generate test data, unique ids,passwords, vouchers or other randomized data very quickly using a template language.
 The template language is superficially similar to regular expressions but instead of defining how to match or capture strings, it defines how to generate randomized strings.
+A very simple invocation to produce a random string with word characters and digits of 10 characters length:

+	>>> import strgen
+	>>> strgen.StringGenerator("[\d\w]{10}").render()
+	'sj5ic8vebF'

+The template uses short forms similar to those of the Python Standard Library recular expressions.
 An example template for generating a strong password:

      [\w\p\d]{20}